What is Distressed Debt?

 Who Invests in Distressed Debt?

-- It is very difficult for individual investors to go in distressed debt investment due to the high risk involved and several other complexities.
+- It is very difficult for individual investors to go into distressed debt investment due to the high risk involved and several other complexities.
 But they can choose to do so by investing in hedge funds or mutual funds who are buying such debts.

 - Therefore, investors with a large appetite for risk management can go into such debt securities investments.
 Private equity firms, hedge funds, mutual funds, specialized debt funds are the main investors in the market who go for distressed debt investment because they have access to high- risk management strategies which an individual investor might not have to.